-SAN BERNARDINO, Calif.
-(AP) — A Southern California high school basketball coach has been suspended and faces accusations of mercilessly running up the score after his team won a game 161-2, one of the most lopsided scores in state history.
+SAN BERNARINO, California (AP) — A Southern California high school basketball coach has been suspended after his team won a game 161-2, one of the most lopsided scores in state history.

-Arroyo Valley High girls' coach Michael Anderson was suspended for two games after the victory last week against Bloomington High.
+Arroyo Valley High girls’ coach Michael Anderson will have to sit out two games after the victory last week against Bloomington High.

 But Bloomington coach Dale Chung says Arroyo Valley used a full-court press for the entire first half to lead 104-1 at halftime.